 All of this adds up to a high level of demand, so high that Apple's AirPods manufacturer can't keep up.
 Or at least, so says KGI Securities analyst Ming Chi-Kuo.

 How do AirPods charge?

-There are no obvious charging ports or anything like that on the AirPods.
-They just look like regular EarPods with the cable snipped off.
+There are no obvious charging ports or anything like that for the AirPods.
+They just look like regular EarPods with the cables snipped off.

 How do AirPods switch between devices?

 If you've used an Apple device in the past five years, you know that the number one thing the company pushes you to sign up for is an Apple ID.
 This allows you to download things on both the App Store and iTunes Store, but it also allows you to tap into the powers of iCloud.